smartdevcode/react-native-code-push/README.md

         @Override
         protected void onCreate(Bundle savedInstanceState) {
             ...
             // 3.
 Initialize CodePush with your deployment key and an instance of your MainActivity.
+If you don't
+            // already have it, you can run "code-push deployment ls <appName> -k" in order to retrieve your key.
             CodePush codePush = new CodePush("d73bf5d8-4fbd-4e55-a837-accd328a21ba", this, BuildConfig.DEBUG);
             ...
             mReactInstanceManager = ReactInstanceManager.builder()